dmicha16/clogging/README.md

 ```

 ### Default behaviour and output
-If no other parameters are given to CLOG, it will default to DEBUG and to default output type (non- JSON).
+If no other arguments are passed to CLOG, it will default to verbose DEBUG and to the default output type (non- JSON).
 ``` c++
 #include "Logger.h"